LaraPass/Translations/README.md

 LaraPass v2 is a self-hosted password manager build with privacy, security and data ownership in mind.
 LaraPass v2 comes in 3 versions - Personal, Teams & SaaS versions.
 You can find out more details about LaraPass v2 at [`larapass.net`](https://larapass.net)

 # How to contribute
 Before contributing, ensure a request for the same langauge/transalations has not been placed by anyone else before.
+All contributions made will be duly credit in here as well as on the our official website.

 Follow the steps below for contributing to this repo:
 - **Step 1** : Create an issue with the title - '**Creating Translations for {langague}({locale}) Language**' so we can keep track of any undertakings.
-Ex: `Creating Translations for Spanish (ES) Langauge`.
+Ex: `Creating Translations for Spanish (ES) Langauge` or `Updating Translations for Spanish (ES) Langauge` (if your language doesn't exists in the list).
 - **Step 2** : Fork this repo.
 - **Step 3** : Create a new directory inside the `src` directory with in the shorthand of your locale (Ex: English - en, Spanish - es, Arabic - ar, etc).
 - **Step 4** : Copy all the files from the `src/en` directory into your newly created one.